Graduate Diploma of Teaching

 This programme consists of eight compulsory papers (120 points, with 80 points at 300 level), including three curriculum subject papers, two practicum and three Professional Education papers.
 Learn how to teach your curriculum areas and develop skills in teaching and learning.

-*Note that some smaller areas such as Psychology, Guidance Counselling and Environmental Studies are taught via special topics, however students must be capable of teaching in another main area (based on papers taken in their previous qualification), such as Social Studies.
+Please Note: that some smaller areas such as Psychology, Guidance Counselling and Environmental Studies are taught via special topics, however, students must be capable of teaching in another main area (based on papers taken in their previous qualification), such as Social Studies.

-Entry requirements: Bachelors degree or Graduate Diploma (120 points) which supports the teaching of a NZ curriculum subject (80 points at 300 level).
+- Entry requirements: Bachelors degree or Graduate Diploma (120 points) which supports the teaching of an NZ curriculum subject (80 points at 300 level).

 Graduate Diploma of Teaching (Early Childhood Education)